Orcapt/orca-starter-kit-node-v1/QUICKSTART.md

 **Happy coding! 🚀**

-Built with ❤️ by the Lexia Team
+Built with ❤️ by the Orca Team